Using printed solar technology for off-grid electric car charging on a journey around the coast of Australia

 The technology, known as organic photovoltaics (OPV), is integral to the lightweight solar cells panels that have been developed by Professor Paul Dastoor and his pioneering OPV team at the University of Newcastle’s Centre for Organic Electronics.

 The project can demonstrate the capability of the portable solar panels to function successfully on this challenging trip and consequently help to dispel the ‘range anxiety’ currently associated with long-distance journeys in electric vehicles.

 Find out more about the team and this exciting new technology here:

-We will be doing much more than just driving.
+We are doing much more than just driving.
 Our project is also designed to educate and support people and organisations, including schools.
-We aim to shed light on the fact that the future of sustainable power generation for transport and our wider energy requirements is going to be with new technology.
-Our project will include challenges, experiments, interviews, research and a STEM (Science, Technology, Engineering and Maths) Roadshow.
+We are highlighting that the future of sustainable power generation for transport and our wider energy requirements relies on new technology.
+Our project includes challenges, experiments, interviews and research, as well as a STEM (Science, Technology, Engineering and Maths) Roadshow.

-The STEM Roadshow will visit remote, rural and regional schools and communities across six Australian states and territories.
-Students will interact with research scientists who can inspire them by explaining the science behind solar technology and the Charge Around Australia project – and show them how to build their own plastic solar cells using non-toxic, risk-free materials.
+The STEM Roadshow is visiting remote, rural and regional schools and communities across six Australian states and territories.
+Students are interacting with our roadshow team who can inspire them by explaining the science behind solar technology and the Charge Around Australia project.

-In addition to the electric car that we drive around Australia on the journey, we will also use a support vehicle.
-The latter will double up as the team’s mobile home and act as a field station in which we can run experiments and gather data.
+In addition to the electric car that we are driving around Australia on the journey, we are also using a support vehicle.
+The latter is doubling up as the team’s mobile home and acting as a field station in which we can run experiments and gather data.

 To date, he has undertaken two successful ‘Charge Around’ challenges to disprove the ‘range anxiety’ associated with electric vehicles, one around the coast of the UK, the other around Iceland’s coastline.